elec327/elec327.github.io/lab1/index.md

 specific to the G2553.
 So, searching for "BCSCTL1" on the user guide takes you to Chapter 5 and Chapter 24, from which you can figure out that this line will set the frequency of the DCO to a calibrated 1 MHz.

+You'll notice a function called "\_\_delay\_cycles" plays a major role.
+You will find that documentation of this function is somehwat lacking on the internet.
+If you look in the [MSP430 Optimizing Compiler Guide](assets/documents/slau132k.pdf), you will see that it is not a C function, but rather an "intrinsic".
+In hindsight, if it's role is to delay the processor a precise number of cycles that can range from 1 to some large number, it could not be a function (because calling a function takes more than one cycle!).
+A compiler intrinsic is something like a macro - it is something that is replaced by appropriate code at compile time.
+In this case,
+\_\_delay\_cycles is marked as deprecated, no doubt because its use leads to poor quality code because it blocks the processor but still runs at full power.
+For this lab, however, you should use it to achieve the defined results (except perhaps the bonus!).

 #### Part 2: Blinking a Morse Code Message